 Quick Answer

-Synthesia gives you AI avatars.
-Knowlify gives you animated explainer videos from your existing docs — in minutes, with a chat-based editor.
+Synthesia is built around AI avatars.
+Knowlify generates animated explainer videos from your existing docs — and now supports AI avatars too — in minutes, with a chat-based editor.
 Here's why enterprise teams are making the switch.

 Knowlify vs Synthesia: The Document-to-Video Alternative Enterprise Teams Actually Need